habari-extras/markup/readme.txt

 Plugin: markUp
 URL: http://habariproject.org
-Version: 0.5
+Version: 0.6
 Author: Habari Project

 Purpose

-markUp provides a simple text editor for those of us who want the productivity improvements of not having to type in all our own markup tags, but don't want to use a wysiwyg editor. markUp gives you the choice of using html or markdown as your markup language.
+markUp provides a simple text editor for those of us who want the productivity improvements of not having to type in all our own markup tags, but don't want to use a wysiwyg editor. markUp gives you the choice of using html, textile, bbcode or markdown as your markup language.

 Out of the box markUp provides easy insertion of all header tags, paragraphs, unordered and ordered lists, bold, emphasis, images, and links.